AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Enhanced Features in Aviatrix Release 6.7.1583**

-**AVX-36747** - Aviatrix Controller and gateway images are switching from IKE-type Racoon to IKE-type Strongswan.
+**AVX-36747** - Aviatrix Controller and gateway images are switching from Racoon based IKE to Strongswan based IKE.
 Your Controller and gateways will use the image’s Linux kernel version to determine which IKE-type to enable.
-If the Linux kernel version is 5.4 (or newer), Strongswan is enabled.
+If the Linux kernel version is 5.4 (or newer), upgrade is supported.

 6.9.529 (04/24/2023)
 =========================